-The three-storey high State Hall provides a sense of space and scale when arriving through the State Entrance.
+The two-storey high State Hall provides a sense of space and scale when arriving through the State Entrance.

 The ceiling’s cross-vaulted design is usually seen in cathedrals and is a unique feature of a residential home.

 The State Hall leads to the Ballroom, State Dining Room, the State Drawing Room and the Billiard Room.
-It is used for small formal occasions, as well as a reception space after ceremonies in other rooms.
+It is used for small formal occasions, and as a reception space after ceremonies in other rooms.

 State Drawing Room